supabase/postgres-meta/README.md

 **What security does this use?**

-None right now.
+None.
 We are assuming you are using this behind a proxy which brings it's own security, or using this internally with no access to the outside world.
 We may add security in the future, but only something very basic.

-**Can I use this on my website/client?**

-No. Primarily because you shouldn't really query your database directly from a client unless you want to give everyone full access to your data.
-(Don't do it.)

 ## Developers